 The Vann Fellowship

 The Fellowship is named in memory of The Revd Bernard William Vann VC, who was killed in action on 3 October 1918, the fourth and last British clergyman to be awarded the Victoria Cross in the First World War.
-The appointment of the inaugural Vann Fellow is planned for the autumn of 2018 to mark the centenary of Vann’s death and the end of the First World War centenary commemorations.
+The inaugural Vann Fellow, Dr Brian Powers, took up his post in the autumn of 2018 to mark the centenary of Vann’s death and the end of the First World War centenary commemorations.